erozonachi/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `Relational Databases` and `SQL`.

+Relational Databases are systems store data in tabular form of rows and columns on a long-term basis.
+While, SQL is the standard language for defining, managing and maintaining relational databases.

 1. Why do tables need a `primary key`?

+For indexing, easy search and retrieval of information from the table.

 1. What is the name given to a table column that references the primary key on another table.

+Foreign Key

 1. What do we need in order to have a _many to many_ relationship between two tables.

+An intermediary table that has the two tables' primary keys as foreign keys.

 ## Project Set Up